mvaria/mvaria.github.io/index.md

 - Xinyuan Zhang (2021).
 Now a PhD student at Duke.
 - Julie Ha (2022).
 Now a PhD student at BU.

-### Applying to work with me

-Boston University has vibrant communities in [cybersecurity](https://www.bu.edu/riscs/people/) and [theoretical computer science](https://www.bu.edu/tcs/), and it is recognized as a [Center of Academic Excellence](https://www.caecommunity.org/cae-map) in Cyber Defense and Research.
-If you are a current or prospective student and would like to work with me, please follow these instructions.

-- If you are a current BU undergraduate or MS student: register for a cryptography course such as [Crypto for Data Science](https://www.bu.edu/academics/cds/courses/cds-ds-453/) or [Fundamentals of Cryptography](https://www.bu.edu/academics/cas/courses/cas-cs-538/), and consider attending some [BUSec seminars](https://www.bu.edu/cs/research-groups/security/busec/busec-calendar/).
-These are the best ways to develop your skills and determine your interest level in cryptography.
-Then, write me an email describing your interests, and I will see if I have an ongoing or forthcoming research project where you can contribute.

-- If you are not a current BU student: apply to the [BU CDS PhD program](https://www.bu.edu/cds-faculty/programs-admissions/phd-degree/).
-I will read your application if you clearly state my name as a potential advisor (but I am unlikely to respond to emails about the program).
-I'm looking for students with a strong grasp of math fundamentals including writing proofs, some exposure to crypto or theoretical computer science, and an enthusiasm to find new ways to apply cryptographic tools in society.
-Interest in other social, natural, computational, or data sciences is a plus since I enjoy interdisciplinary research.

 <div id="media"></div>
 ## Media